Ionaru/hungry-noodle/PLAN.md

 - Extends https://angular.dev/style-guide
 - Always use descriptive names.
 - Do not use decorators like `@ViewChild` or `@HostBinding`, but their signal-based equivalents.
-- Do not suffix components with "component" in both class name and file name
+- Do not suffix components with "component" in both class name and file name.
-- Do not suffic services with "service" in both class name and file name
+- Do not suffic services with "service" in both class name and file name.
 - Split up Component logic and HTML when the component reaches more than 100 lines.
+- Use the native private "#" prefix instead of the Typescript "private".
+- Never import CommonModule.
+- Use the shorthand html closing tag for Angular components, like this: `<app-component />`.
+- Do not add `standalone: true` to components, it is the default.

 ### Core Services Structure